bentsai10/Stress-Relief-App/README.md

 # Stress-Relief-App
 Instead of punching the wall, Bip the Guy allows you to release your anger digitally!

 Tap the screen rapidly to punch whoever you want!
 (Disclaimer: Bip the Guy only allows you to punch a picture of your intended target.
 We do not encourage physical violence.
-Solely digital violence.)
+Solely fake digital violence.)

 <p align = "center"><kbd><img src = "/images/app_start.png" height = "400"></kbd></p>